xinyaocse/EchoLLM_Code/README.md

 ### Demo

-If you simply want to try out LeASR, a lightweight automatic speech recognition (ASR) demo is provided in the **Demo** folder.
-To run the demo, you only need to prepare an audio file and a fine-tuned model.
-For converience, contextual audio segments can be concatenated into a single input to streamline the recognition process.
+If you simply want to try LeASR, a lightweight automatic speech recognition (ASR) demo is provided in the *Demo* folder.
+To run the demo, you need only an audio file and a fine-tuned model.
+For convenience, contextual audio segments can be concatenated into a single input to streamline the recognition process.

-### detail of LeASR
+### LeASR Detailed Description

 #### Scripts for LeASR fine-tuning, training, and evaluation
 - creat_model: Modifies the specified model name (e.g., HuBART, HuBART-L, Whisper, SpeechT5) and generates the corresponding pre-trained model at the designated file path.